nmatei/salus-logs/README.md

     - Matches: **from:(support@sc-smarthome.io OR support@salusconnect.io) subject:(OneTouch rule log-)**
     - Do this: **Skip Inbox, Never send it to Spam, Never mark it as important**

-## 3. Import and "Salus-Controls.xlsx" in Google Drive
+## 3. Make a copy of "Salus Controls" in your Google Drive

-Import [Salus-Controls.xlsx](Salus-Controls.xlsx) as google sheet
+Open Google spreadsheets example [Salus Controls Demo](https://docs.google.com/spreadsheets/d/185eJTC7BAHvtVL5FA-NkhWEhe1ENYjVyGXD5xyUEPTA/edit?usp=sharing) and make a copy of it (to have your own document)

+**File** -> **Make a copy** ->
+  then your select name and folder where to store this file

 ### Adjust summary view (second sheet)